(kinky friedman)

 "hell, you don't that he had a little ol' hog way down the line somewhere, do you?

-"hey now, curly, you know that them damn truckers They got to take up a little filly at every from here to las cruces!"
+"hey now, curly, don't you that them damn truckers got to take up a little filly at every cafe from here to las cruces!"

-Now there is a truck-stop on route 64 If you happen to be by There's a trucker never stops in anymore a waitress who wished she knew why
+Now is a small truck-stop on route 64 If you happen to be by There's a trucker that stops in anymore There's a waitress who she knew why

-"oh, make it a corned on rye" She sings with a in her eye And as her dark eyes are There's who's listening In highway cafe in the sky
+"oh, it a corned beef on rye" She sings with a in her eye And as her dark are glistening There's someone who's In highway cafe in the sky

-"oh, we'll make you the corned on rye" She sings a tear in her eye And as her dark are glistening There's who's listening In that highway in the sky
+"oh, we'll make you the corned on rye" She sings a tear in her eye And as her dark are glistening There's someone listening In highway cafe in the sky